-Nelda Swiggett (piano, compositions, narrative) is a Seattle native, and spent her childhood hiking, climbing and skiing the mountains of the Pacific Northwest.
+Nelda Swiggett (piano, compositions, narrative, curated images) is a Seattle native, and spent her childhood hiking, climbing and skiing the mountains of the Pacific Northwest.
 Her father Jack Christiansen was a passionate explorer of the wilderness.
 From a young age, Nelda followed him deep into the heart of the Olympic and Cascade mountains, mostly off trail route finding with map and compass.
 Her love for the natural world started early and over time strengthened into a sense of urgency and personal responsibility to protect it.

 When Nelda entered the University of Washington, she was a classical piano performance major and an ambitious competitive downhill ski racer, until a serious ski accident landed her in a hospital bed in traction for two months at Harborview Medical Center.
 When she returned to college, she dropped out of the music program, fell in love with jazz, earned a Bachelor of Science in Scientific and Technical Communication, and embarked on a dual career as a technical writer and jazz musician.
 Who knew this combination of skills would later support her efforts to communicate the science of climate change through the power of music!
 For more information about Nelda, visit her personal website at www.neldaswiggett.com.